HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 ### Implementing LTPA SSO

+!!! note
+    LTPA SSO can now be set up using the Configuration Sharing feature described in [Configuration Sharing for co-deployments](../config_sharing_dx.md).
+This method simplifies the process by automatically sharing LTPA keys between DX and Leap.
+If you prefer to manually configure LTPA SSO, follow the steps outlined below.

 This guide explains how to enable SSO between HCL DX and HCL Leap on Kubernetes using LTPA.
 The process works by sharing a single LTPA encryption key between the DX and Leap pods.
 By storing this common key in a Kubernetes Secret, both applications can trust each other's login tokens, allowing users to sign in once and access both platforms seamlessly.
 The following steps are based on [a community post](https://support.hcltechsw.com/community?id=community_blog&sys_id=ba541e4b1b820614f37655352a4bcbc4){target="_blank"} from the HCLSoftware Community:

 1. Ensure both DX and Leap use an identical user registry configuration.